 The price at which a stock sells has never mattered much in bull markets.
 The unsheared optimist of 1928 blithely bought packages irrespective of contents.
 His hopes made the wrapper glitter until it looked like solid bullion.
 It is one of the common pieces of Wall Street experience that when the public goes stock mad and the market leaders are filled with the arrogance of prolonged success, such little things as high money rates or decreases in earnings or unraised dividends have no instant effect on the market — that is, on the state of mind of the speculating public.
 In the end, of course, all violations of the fundamental laws of economic or financial common sense are paid for; but every bull thinks he will unload before the break.
 Why shouldn’t he think so, when he has made up his mind to escape in time?
 That is why they all run past the signal.

 The trading favorites in 1928 were high-priced, untried and unseasoned stocks that made one wonder whether the public did not think that the higher the price the better the stock.

 Like all good warnings, Lefevre’s came early.
 He saw the signs of euphoria.
 The stock market filled the headlines.
 Everywhere he went people talked about stocks.
 They shared stories of huge paper profits, stock tips, and hope.

-Most importantly, a fast-growing number of people had access to stocks that never had it before.
+Most importantly, a fast-growing number of people had access to stocks that never did before.
 The telegraph, telephone, and radio, made brokers, stocks, and stock prices accessible to anyone.